 And now that our flooring is officially in, here’s the after…

 Now we want to chat all about our flooring and share with you the tools that we used to get the job done and some helpful tips for installing laminate flooring if you’re wanting to incorporate this style of floor into your own home.

 - Edge Molding

 - Utility Knife

 Pro Install Tips:

-- Bring flooring into space to acclimate to temperature 24-48 hours prior to starting project.
+- Bring flooring into the space to acclimate to temperature 24-48 hours prior to starting the project.

 - Make sure your floor is level and clean.

 - Use a proper moisture barrier for your particular install area.

 - When laying your first row insert tongue away from the wall.